MicrosoftDocs/edge-developer/CONTRIBUTING.md

 When making contributions, please submit your Pull Request \(PR\) to the `master` branch.
 This branch is viewable on the staging site and should only contain contributions that are ready to publish live.

-**For internal Microsoft employees**:  Please create a unique fork for your  and submit to `origin`.
+**For internal Microsoft employees**:  Please create a unique branch for your content and push to `origin`.
 If you have content to contribute that is confidential or needs to be held back for future release, please email the Web Docs team at [webdocs@microsoft.com][MailtoMicrosoftWebdocs] prior to submitting content.

 ## Using issues to provide feedback on Microsoft Edge documentation